MajMcCloud/TelegramBotFramework/README.md

 - `.UseSingleThread()`: Processes all updates sequentially on a single thread.
 This is the default and is recommended for simple bots, bots with non-thread-safe resources, or when strict message order is required.
 - `.UseThreadPool()`: Enables concurrent processing of updates using the .NET thread pool.
 This improves throughput and responsiveness for high-traffic bots or when handling long-running operations.
 - `.UseThreadPool(workerThreads, ioThreads)`: Fine-tune the number of worker and I/O threads for advanced scenarios with specific concurrency requirements.

+> **Warning:**
+> When using `.UseThreadPool()`, updates may be processed in parallel and the original message order is no longer
+> guaranteed.
+Make sure your forms and handlers are thread-safe and avoid shared mutable state without synchronization.

 **Example:**
 ```csharp